I prepared this article because i thought it is necessary to known “Rules in Archaeological Protected Areas in Turkey” by history enthusiasts.

 Users of cultural and natural property to be protected shall be obliged to maintain, repair and restore these in line with the principles defined in this Law and undertake the related expenses.

-Take abroad of movable cultural and natural property is also prohibited in Turkey.
-According to Article 32 of the Law no. 2863, “Movable cultural and natural property to be protected in the country cannot be taken abroad.
-However, on the condition that, foreign officials provide guarantee and insurance against the possibility of all kinds of damage, loss, threat or violations, and in respect of national interests, the Council of Ministers shall make decision on a temporary exhibition abroad and the return of the property following the decision of the scientific council composed of the heads of archaeology and art history departments of higher education institutions and the proposal of the Ministry of Culture and Tourism. “
+Taking abroad of movable cultural and natural property is also prohibited in Turkey.
+According to Article 32 of Law no. 2863, “Movable cultural and natural property to be protected in the country cannot be taken abroad.
+However, on the condition that foreign officials provide guarantee and insurance against the possibility of all kinds of damage, loss, threat, or violations, and in respect of national interests, the Council of Ministers shall make decision on a temporary exhibition abroad and the return of the property following the decision of the scientific council composed of the heads of archaeology and art history departments of higher education institutions and the proposal of the Ministry of Culture and Tourism. “